robfatland/nexus/data/api.md

 #### Python to SQL query formalism

-Here is some simplified pseudo-code: Setting up an Azure serverless function to query a NoSQL database container.
-In this case the User has stipulated `lookup` (the *route*) as well as a single parameter `name=Sodium`.
-The lookup is intended to return some information about Sodium from the periodic table.
+Below we have simplified pseudo-code: An Azure serverless 'Function App' in Python that has received a query and queries a NoSQL database Container (a data table) to build a reply.
+The API Client stipulates `lookup` (the *route*) plus a single parameter `name=Sodium`.
+The reply will send back information about Sodium from the periodic table.

-In what follows let's attempt to differentiate Python namespace from NoSQL query machinery.
+Here we want to differentiate the Python code's namespace from the NoSQL query.
-There is one NoSQL variable in use, called `@id`.
-This is used for an equality comparative; and we know it is SQL because only one equals sign is needed: `WHERE r.id=@id`.
+There is a single NoSQL variable in use, called `@id`.
+The leading `@` is SQL variable syntax. `@id` is used in an equality comparative: `WHERE r.id=@id`.
+(The single equal sign is also SQL syntax.)

 ```
-# route "lookup" pulls element information by name
 @app.route(route="lookup", auth_level=func.AuthLevel.ANONYMOUS)
 def lookup(req: func.HttpRequest) -> func.HttpResponse: